-Furthermore, the police may use “confrontation calls” to try to get evidence against you.
-If you receive a phone call from someone accusing you of committing a sex crime, be aware of the fact that the police may be recording this call and can use anything that you say against you.
-Our firm has a long history of winning criminal cases in Arizona.
+If you have receives a phone call from someone who has accused you of committing a sex crime, bkeep in mind of the fact that the police may be recording the call and can use anything that you say against you.
+Here at Alcock and Associates we have a long history of winning criminal cases in the state of Arizona.

-Our law firm includes former sex crimes prosecutors.
-We understand that sex crimes can be falsely asserted in divorce and custody cases.
-We also understand that plenty of innocent people are wrongly accused.
-Our job is to win your sex crime case.
+Our team of dedicated and experienced attorneys includes former sex crimes prosecutors.
+We comprehend that sex crimes can be falsely claimed in divorce and custody cases.
+We also understand that there are plenty of innocent people who are wrongly accused.
+Our ultimate goal for each of our clients is to win their case.

 Sex crimes in the eyes of the law is a broad term because of the fact that it refers to a wide variety of crimes.
 For example, there are many types of sex crimes including Indecent exposure, public sexual indecency, sexual abuse, sexual conduct with a minor, sexual assault, sexual exploitation, molestation of a child, and voyeurism.